mikestreety/mikestreety/app/content/drafts/2023-02-02-evergreen-blog-posts.md

 - The pros and cons of using CSS preprocessors like Sass and Less.
 - The debate over the use of proprietary software vs. open-source tools in web development.

-Although in hindsight, I wouldn't say much of this is "argumentative" as you could answer every one of those statements with "it depends".
+Although, in hindsight, I wouldn't say much of this is "argumentative" as you could answer every one of those statements with "it depends" (although, can't you with every argument?)

+Generating any kind of evergreen content is hard.
+Scrap that, generate any kind of content is hard.
+Perhaps we should all ["just" post](https://andy-bell.co.uk/just-post/) whatever is on our mind.